hebasto/bitcoin/doc/build-freebsd.md

 #### GUI Dependencies
 ###### Qt5

 Bitcoin Core includes a GUI built with the cross-platform Qt Framework.
-To compile the GUI, we need to install the necessary parts of Qt.
+To compile the GUI, we need to install the necessary parts of Qt, the libqrencode and pass `-DBUILD_GUI=ON`.
 Skip if you don't intend to use the GUI.

 ```bash
 pkg install qt5-buildtools qt5-core qt5-gui qt5-linguisttools qt5-testlib qt5-widgets
 ```

 ###### libqrencode

-The GUI can encode addresses in a QR Code.
-To build in QR support for the GUI, install `libqrencode`.
-Skip if not using the GUI or don't want QR code functionality.
+The GUI will be able to encode addresses in QR codes unless this feature is explicitly disabled.
+To install libqrencode, run:

 ```bash
 pkg install libqrencode
 ```

+Otherwise, if you don't need QR encoding support, use the `-DWITH_QRENCODE=OFF` option to disable this feature in order to compile the GUI.

 ---

 #### Notifications